 The types for both programs and push arrays (Program t and Push t) have a parameter t that designates at which level in the hierarchy they are computed.
 At the bottom of this hierarchy is the Thread.
-Then a type function called Step increments a hierarchy level to the next level above it.
+Then, a type function called Step increments a hierarchy level to the next level above it.

 '''

 data Thread

 data Step t

 type Warp = Step Thread

 type Block = Step Warp

 type Grid = Step Block

 '''

 Some operations are only possible at a level less than or equal to a given t.
-This is captured by a type class <=.
+This restriction is captured by a type class \ < = \.

-'''

-class a <= b
+class a \<=\ b

-'''

-The class Compute, that was used as a constraint on the ComputeAs class seen earlier, is an example of this.
 The Compute class has an instance for all levels in the hierarchy that support storing intermediate data in shared memory and synchronising.
-This can be done on any level less than or equal to Block.
+Storing in shared memory can be done at any level less than or equal to Block.